lars-t-hansen/Jobanalyzer/sonalyze/MANUAL.md

 `--zombie`

   Select only jobs deemed to be zombie jobs.
+(This includes actual zombies and defunct processes.)

 `--min-samples`